WhatToBecome

 But there’s one problem: you simply can’t grasp the baffling grammar rules.

-As frustrating as it sounds, grammar is the spine of every language, and it’s often the hardest part of the puzzle.
+As frustrating as it sounds, grammar is the spine of every language and is often the hardest part of the puzzle.
 Here’s where the Babbel language software comes in.

 Practical Conversations